torstein-vik/zeta-types/README.md

 #### Note:

 It is probable that during these stages of early development, some modules might not compile, especially LocalZetaTypes.
-The other modules however are still uasable, and ghci will tell you which.
+The other modules however are still usable, and ghci will tell you which.

 ## Contributors
 _Ask me ([torsteinv64@gmail.com](torsteinv64@gmail.com)) to add you here if you contribute to this project_